carlgira/generativeai-api/README.md

 - **document-qna-cohere:** Document question and answer using, langchain and cohere AI.

 ## Configuration
+Follow the next instructions to deploy the services into a OKE cluster.

 ### Create OKE cluster
 Manually create an OKE cluster, with one CPU nodepool and add a second nodepool of GPUs, myself I use four T100 to deploy all the services.
 Make sure to add suficient disk space to these machines, because some of the images are 40 GB in size.